Skip to main content

 --data-urlencode 'description=Demo SAML config'

-You can learn more about the config values in the SAML Jackson docs.
+You can learn more about the configuration values in the SAML Jackson docs.

-For our example app, you can see this command here.
-This is provided in a helper script called addTenant.sh.
+For the example app, you can see this command here.
+This helper script, addTenant.sh, provides the command.
 You can run it like:

 ./addTenant.sh <TENANT_ID>